 This 42-minute long exercise is divided into shorter 3-5 minute chapters.
 Each chapter featuring poses and movements set to some of their favorite sports such as basketball, bike riding, and baseball.
 Kids can also mix and match their favorite chapters to create their custom routine.

-3. Yoga For Families: Connect With Your Kids
+3. Yoga For Families DVD: Connect With Your Kids

 Yoga For Families intelligently incorporates yoga with other fun activities such as singing and dancing, making it a great introductory DVD to yoga.
 Together with certified instructors, Ingrid von Burg and Tom Morley, your kids get to dance, sing, jump, and laugh while learning practicing yoga.
 It also makes a great avenue for parents or guardians to participate in the yoga practice of their kids.